gakiwate/draft-gakiwate-dnssd-use-svcb/draft-gakiwate-dnssd-use-svcb.md

 from the URI being accessed by the application.
 If there is no notion of a URI scheme for the application, then SVCB or HTTPS queries SHOULD NOT be made.
 If the URI scheme is "http" or "https", the client will issue a query for an HTTPS record;
-and if the port learned from the SRV response, it will leave off the port prefix.
+and if the port learned from the SRV response is the same as the default port (443), it will leave off the port prefix.

 ## Example Use of SVCB RRs